 Components of the Company's batteries contain certain elements that are known to pose safety risks.
 Primary battery products incorporate lithium metal, which when it reacts with water may cause fires if not handled properly.
 In addition to a December 1996 fire at the Abingdon, England facility, a fire occurred August 1997 at the Newark, New York facility and fires occurred in July 1994 and September 1995 at the Abingdon, England facility, each of which temporarily interrupted certain manufacturing operations in a specific area of these facilities.
-Although the Company incorporates safety procedures in research, development and manufacturing processes that are designed to minimize safety risks, the Company currently carries insurance policies which cover loss of the plant and machinery, leasehold improvements, inventory and business interruption, any accident, whether at the manufacturing facilities or from the use of the products, may result in significant production delays or claims for damages resulting from injuries.
+Although the Company incorporates safety procedures in research, development and manufacturing processes that are designed to minimize safety risks, the Company cannot assure that more accidents will not occur.
+Although the Company currently carries insurance policies which cover loss of the plant and machinery, leasehold improvements, inventory and business interruption, any accident, whether at the manufacturing facilities or from the use of the products, may result in significant production delays or claims for damages resulting from injuries.
 These types of losses could have a material adverse effect on the business, financial condition and results of operations.